 Jimmy earned a B.A. in English Literature from Colgate University.

-Kateri Shreve is a product manager for Luck Ecosystems.
+Kateri Simon is a product manager for Luck Ecosystems.
 She brings a wealth of experience in civil engineering and construction management, along with a passion for sustainability.
 Kateri leads new product development, product management and testing and provides technical sales support.

 Through her research and development efforts, Kateri keeps the team informed of industry requirements and trends.
 Before joining Luck Ecosystems in 2016, Kateri spent 13 years focused on stormwater management, analysis and design, primarily for low-impact development.
 She served as dam safety program coordinator for the Virginia Department of Game and Inland Fisheries and in various project engineering roles at Burgess and Niple, Gary Davis Group (now known as JK Architecture Engineering) and URS Corporation (now part of AECOM).
 Kateri has a LEED AP certification, a P.E. license and a Virginia Construction Contractor Officer designation.